Last Updated on May 6, 2023

-The Covid-19 Pandemic took the world by surprise when it first appeared last December in Wuhan, China.
-And up to now, half a year later, there are still many unknowns about it.
+The Covid-19 Pandemic took the world by surprise when it first appeared last December 2019 in Wuhan, China.

 While scientists around the world are racing against the clock to develop, test, and administer the needed vaccine and cure against this deadly disease, we still don’t know when all these will all end.